 - How do we change our culture to be more like a fintech?

-As the author of Credit Union 2.0, head of a large technology CUSO, and founder of CU Wallet, Drake has great insights from both his time working at a credit union through his entrepreneurship and board experience.
+Kirk Drake is the author of Credit Union 2.0 and Financial.
+He is also the CEO of a large technology CUSO, founder of CU Wallet, and CEO of CU 2.0.
+Drake has great insights from both his time working at a credit union through his entrepreneurship and board experience.

 As board chair of South Bay Credit Union and former CU Wallet and Fiserv executive, Chris has worked with hundreds of credit unions to help them deal with board governance, CUSOs, and other technology challenges.